Essential Resources

 Make Gifts with Resin & Molds

-When thinking of gift giving, what better show your love with handmade personal gifts.
-And because you can make several items with resin, you can go easy on your pocketbook!
+When thinking of gift giving, what better way to show your love than with handmade personal gifts?
+And because you can make several items with resin, it's easy on your pocketbook!

 How to Be Inspired By (but not copy) Jewelry